matthewdrees/easy_serialize/README.md

       "s": ""
     }

 You can only add members with a version change.
-A possible modification in the future would be to add a function that can remember the deserialized object version.
+A possible modification in the future would be to add a function that can remember the deserialized object version so the client could do further processing.

 For binary archivers (that don't exist yet) it will include an integer version field.